ufosc/getting-started/club-resources/git/about.md

 ## Project from GitHub

-Copy the url from the repository you want on your computer.
+Copy the URL from the repository you want on your computer.

 **git clone** - This will create a copy of the designated repository on your computer.